narze/resume/README.md

 ## How to use

-1. Fork this project or [Deploy with Vercel](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fnarze%2Fresume)
+1. Click `Use this template` on Github, or fork this project, or [Deploy with Vercel](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fnarze%2Fresume)
 2. `yarn` or `npm install`
 3. Edit your data in [`src/data.ts`](./src/data.ts)
 4. Run with `yarn dev` or `npm run dev`